Argentina Visa and Passport Requirements

 A visa for Argentina is not required by nationals referred to in the chart above for either business or tourism for stays of up to 90 days.
 Some nationals may require a visa if visiting for business purposes; check with your nearest embassy.

 Nationals not referred to in the chart above are advised to contact the embassy to check visa requirements.

 Travellers from the USA, Canada and Australia entering Argentina via any port of entry are required to pay a fee online before travelling and must show proof of payment on arrival.
 You can pay this on the Provincia NET website.
 The reciprocity fee is waived for travellers who are in transit for less than 12 hours, have an onward connecting flight and do not leave the international area of the airport (ie do not pass through immigration).
 Note: The reciprocity fee is currently suspended for US travellers (as of March 2016).

-Passengers not staying for more than six hours within the airport waiting for connecting international flights do not need to go through immigration control or apply for visas.
+Passengers staying for less than six hours within the airport waiting for connecting international flights do not need to go through immigration control or apply for visas.